petelove666/Responsive-Tabs/README.md

 ==========
 - Include jQuery (requires minimum jquery-1.5.1.min.js)
 - Include responsiveTabs.js
-- Include the css from tabs.css, and adjust the media query breakpoint as desired
+- Include the css from responsive-tabs.css, and adjust the media query breakpoint as desired
 - Markup your tabs regions as follows:

 		<div class="tabs">